groupdocs-editor/GroupDocs.Editor-Products/content/editor/java/csv.de.md

         // Grab edited content and resources from WYSIWYG-editor and create a new EditableDocument instance from it EditableDocument afterEdit = EditableDocument.fromMarkup(updatedContent, null);

-        // Create a save options and select a desired output format SpreadsheetSaveOptions saveOptions = new SpreadsheetSaveOptions(SpreadsheetFormats.Csv);
+        // Create save options for delimited text and specify a mandatory separator in the constructor DelimitedTextSaveOptions saveOptions = new DelimitedTextSaveOptions(",");

         // Save edited CSV document to the file editor.save(afterEdit, "edited.csv", saveOptions);